optimus-pax/optimus-pax/README.md

    ###
   Pretty much lost in our world 99.9% of the time, even our friends, family and coworkers have to poke at us a few times before we even fully realize they were talking to or getting upset with us.
 We're usually 𝘤𝘳𝘦𝘦𝘱𝘪𝘭𝘺 hyperaware of people's feelings and behavior once we're paying attention I promise we're not being ignorant on purpose. </3

-  Also we're not shy or introverted, we just suck at talking to people first or actually keeping conversation because it's literally just the last thing on our mind.
+  Also we're not shy or introverted, we just don't ever make the decision to talk to people first or actually keep conversation because it's just the last thing on our mind.
 Pls don't be discouraged from talking to us because of how quiet we can get sometimes.

   </details>